AreaThe Severnside branch covers Gloucestershire, Greater Bristol, Somerset, North Wiltshire.

 Current campaign issuesOur campaign to expand rail services in the South West, including more and better rolling stock, was featured in the Western Daily Press on 21 January 2015 - see Rail's forgotten region.

-1. Making the most of Great Western electrificationWe are concerned at the deferral of electrification to Bath and Bristol Temple Meads.
+1. Extending Great Western electrificationWe are concerned at the deferral of electrification to Bath and Bristol Temple Meads.
 We believe this should be undertaken as soon as the track and signalling upgrades currently in progress in the Bristol area have been completed.
-We support extension of electrification, eg Newbury-Westbury-Bathampton Junction, Bristol suburban routes, and Bristol-Taunton, as logical next phases after the current scheme is completed.
+It is scandalous that Bristol is the largest UK city without any electric railways within its boundaries.
+The five mile section from Bristol Parkway to Temple Meads should be the highest priority because the bridges have been cleared for electrification and Filton Bank four-tracking has been completed.
+We support extension of electrification, eg Newbury-Westbury-Bathampton Junction, Bristol suburban routes, and Bristol-Taunton, as logical next phases after the deferred sections have been wired.

 Our support for a full cross-Bristol service via the Henbury loop was published in the Bristol Post on 14 July 2015.
 We are pressing neighbouring counties (Gloucestershire, Somerset and Wiltshire) to become more involved so that their rail aspirations are integrated with those of WECA.
 View or download Railfuture's response to the Henbury Station consultation, and view or download Railfuture's response to the West of England Joint Transport Study consultation, and view or download Railfuture's response to the Draft Bristol Transport Strategy Consultation.